jiangsheng/jiangsheng.github.io/docs/games/axis_and_allies/buildings/index.rst

 The :ref:`Corps HQ  <axis_and_allies_corps_hq>` serves as the builder of building and the base of the :ref:`supply <axis_and_allies_supply>` zone in this game.
 You can build other buildings as trucks here.
 Losing it means you can no longer build new structures except :ref:`bunkers <axis_and_allies_buildings_bunkers>`.
 Although you can use the :ref:`Corps Reorganization <axis_and_allies_special_operations>` special operation to summon another, it takes a long time to meet the exp requirement.
 It is the most important structure.
 Protect it at all costs, especially in truck mode.

 Destroying enemy corps HQ would cut off their supplies, making the battle much easier.
 However even the most powerful weapon, the atomic bomb, won't destroy it alone.
 You need some additional forces to finish it off.
+Some players packup their HQs and move often in multiplayer games.

 Corp HQ is also one of the places where you research your :ref:`upgrades <axis_and_allies_upgrades>`.

 -------------